-The last 12 months have placed significant demands on the organisation to respond to the effects COVID-19 has had on the Region's transport networks.
-This has presented a number of both operational and financial risks for the organisation.
-Much of the Senior Management Team's focus has been on responding to and managing these risks and communicating the impact to stakeholders.
-As well as the challenges presented by COVID-19, the governance arrangements for the Mayoral Combined Authority have continued to evolve.
-In June 2020 the MCA formally agreed to the integration of the PTE and the wider MCA Group, and as this work progresses it will see a consolidation of the wider governance activities.
+Covid -19 has continued to place significant demands on the organisation in relation to its impact on the Region's transport networks.
+This has continued to present operational and financial risks for the organisation and the Senior Management Team's focus has remained on responding to and managing these risks and communicating the impact to stakeholders.
+As well as the challenges presented by COVID-19, the governance arrangements for the Mayoral Combined Authority have continued to evolve in relation to integration arrangements.